How a Cash-Out Refinance Works

-You may be able to refinance your mortgage and use the equity in your home to pay for a major expense such as college tuition or home renovations.
-In a cash-out refinancing your new mortgage amount is greater than the principal balance of your existing mortgage.
-The borrower keeps the difference between the amount of the new mortgage and the principal balance of the existing mortgage, less closing costs, and can use the money for a variety of purposes such as a major purchase.
+A cash-out refinance enables you to refinance your existing mortgage and access the equity in your home with a single loan.
+For example, you can refinance your mortgage and take money out of your home to pay for a major expense such as college tuition, home renovations, a vacation or any number of purposes.
+With a cash-out refinance your new loan amount is greater than the principal balance of your existing mortgage.
+The borrower keeps the difference between the amount of the new mortgage and the principal balance of the existing mortgage, less closing costs.

-Please note that the interest rate on a cash-out refinance is usually .250% to .750% higher than the interest rate on a standard refinance, with the rate being higher for jumbo loans.
-Because of the higher interest rate for a cash-out refinance and potential variation in rates between lenders, borrowers should compare multiple lenders to find the loan with the best terms
+The mortgage rate on a cash-out refinance is usually .250% to .750% higher than the rate on a standard refinance and potentially higher for jumbo loans.
+Because of the higher mortgage rate for a cash-out refinance and potential variation in pricing among lenders, borrowers should compare quotes for multiple lenders to find the loan with the best terms.

 You can use the proceeds from a cash-out refinancing for numerous purposes including home remodeling, college tuition or to pay-off high cost debt.
 Lenders typically request that you disclose what you will use the proceeds from the refinancing for.
 If you disclose that you are going to use the proceeds to purchase a second home, investment property or to make a significant investment, the lender will typically request that you provide details about the property or investment.
 Most borrowers disclose that they will use proceeds from a cash-out refinancing for general home repairs and remodeling or simply put the money in the bank in which cases lenders typically do not request detailed follow-up information.

-The borrower refinances the original mortgage with a 30 year fixed rate mortgage with an interest rate of 5.0%, so there is no change in interest rate.
-The amount of the refinanced mortgage is $300,000, the same as the amount of the original mortgage.
-By refinancing, the borrower is able to take out $54,500 in cash – the difference between the amount of the new mortgage and the principal balance of the original mortgage, less closing costs – to pay for college tuition.
-The borrower could also choose to include the closing costs in the mortgage amount as long as the LTV does not exceed the lender's limit.
-Because the interest rate and mortgage amount do not change, the borrower's monthly mortgage payment does not change.
-The example demonstrates how a cash-out refinance enables borrowers to use the equity in their property to cost-effectively finance a major expense.
+The borrower refinances the original mortgage with a new 30 year fixed rate mortgage with a mortgage rate of 5.000%, so there is no change in rate.
+The amount of the refinanced mortgage is $300,000, the same as the original loan.
+By refinancing, the borrower is able to take out $54,500 in cash – the difference between the new mortgage and the principal balance of the original mortgage less closing costs – to pay for college tuition while keeping the same mortgage rate and payment.
+The borrower could also choose to include the closing costs in the mortgage amount as long as the LTV ratio remains below lender's limit.
+The example demonstrates how borrowers can use a cash-out refinance to access the equity in their property to cost-effectively finance a major purchase.